ska-telescope/ska-gui-components/docs/src/Button.rst

 .. admonition:: Constants

-   :header: "Constant", "Values", "Usage"
+   :header: "Constant", "Usage"

-   "ButtonColorTypes", "Error,Inherit,Secondary,Success,Warning", "Allows for the coloring of the button to be changed" "ButtonIcons", "Add,Cancel,Confirm,Delete,Download,Email,Home,Location,Next,PDF,previous,Save,Submit,Validate", "Displayed if provided"
+   "ButtonColorTypes.Error",  "Sets the color of the button to the ERROR color.  ( may cause accessibility issues ) " "ButtonColorTypes.Inherit", "Sets the color of the button to inherit from its parent."
-   "ButtonSizeTypes", "Small, Medium, Large", "Allows for the sizing of the button to be changed" "ButtonVariantTypes", "Contained,Outlined,Text", "Allows for the styling of the button to be changed"
+   "ButtonColorTypes.Secondary", "Sets the color of the button to the SECONDARY color of the theme " "ButtonColorTypes.Success", "Sets the color of the button to the SUCCESS color.  ( may cause accessibility issues ) " "ButtonColorTypes.Warning", "Sets the color of the button to the WARNING color.  ( may cause accessibility issues ) " "ButtonIcons.?????", "Displayed if provided" "ButtonSizeTypes.Small", "Allows for the sizing of the button to be changed" "ButtonSizeTypes.Medium", "Allows for the sizing of the button to be changed" "ButtonSizeTypes".Large", "Allows for the sizing of the button to be changed" "ButtonVariantTypes.Contained", "Allows for the styling of the button to be changed (Recommended)" "ButtonVariantTypes.Outlined", "Allows for the styling of the button to be changed" "ButtonVariantTypes.Text", "Allows for the styling of the button to be changed"

 .. admonition:: Testing Identifier